• Skip to primary navigation

 Yevhen Trachuk left Kyiv on Feb.
 28. After a week of hiding in metro stations at night to avoid bombs and spending his days drinking and smoking in his Kyiv apartment, Trachuk got on a train and went west, to the Ukrainian city of Ivano-Frankivsk.
 Trachuk is a 25-year-old LGBTQ rights activist and works with […]

-Filed Under: Ukraine Tagged With: LGBTQ, Russia, Ukraine
+Filed Under: News, The World, Ukraine Tagged With: LGBTQ, Russia, Ukraine

 Primary Sidebar